sangyup-lee/sangyup-lee.github.io/publications.md

 ## Peer reviewed journals
 **2019**
+- Lee, S. Y. (forthcoming).
+Do effects of copycat suicides vary with the reasons for celebrity suicides reported by the media?
+The Social Science Journal.
-- Lee, S.Y.(forthcoming).
+- Lee, S.Y.(2019).
 Examining factors that influence the success of online games.
-Journal of Media Economics & Culture (Korean Journal)
+Journal of Media Economics & Culture (미디어 경제와 문화), 17(1), 7-45.
-- Lee, S. Y. & Jang, K. Y. (forthcoming).
+- Lee, S. Y. & Jang, K. Y. (2019, online first).
 Antecedents of impression management motivations on social network sites and their link to social anxiety.
-Media Psychology.
+Media Psychology. doi:10.1080/15213269.2019.1580588
-- Lee, S. Y. (forthcoming).
+- Lee, S. Y. (2019).
 Media coverage of adolescent and celebrity suicides and imitation suicides among adolescents.
-Journal of Broadcasting & Electronic Media.
+Journal of Broadcasting & Electronic Media, 63(1), 130-143.
 - Lee, S. Y. (2019).
 Media coverage of celebrity suicide caused by depression and increase in the number of people who seek depression treatment.
 Psychiatry Research, 271, 598-603.

 **2018**